-Arash Komeili is Professor of Plant and Microbial Biology.
+Arash Komeili is a Professor of Plant and Microbial Biology.
 His laboratory uses a combination of cell biological, genetic and biochemical approaches to understand the genesis and function of magnetosomes, miniature magnets synthesized by some bacteria to concentrate iron for use in as a compass.
 He received his B.S. from the Massachusetts Institute of Technology, and his Ph.D. from U.C.
 San Francisco.

 Synthetic Bacterial Compartments for Biomining of Metals